Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Experiment and Result

 \item \textbf{Stanford AIMI COCA Dataset}~\cite{aimi2022coca}: To evaluate reconstruction performance under diverse cardiac imaging conditions, we use the COCA dataset curated by the Stanford Center for Artificial Intelligence in Medicine and Imaging.
 It includes a wide range of cardiac CT scans acquired with varying protocols.
-We select 4,210 slices for training and 57 for testing.
+In our study, we use 4,210 slices from 83 patients for training and 418 slices from 11 patients for testing.

 \item \textbf{XCAT Simulated Cardiac Dataset}~\cite{segars20104d}: This dataset is generated with the 4D Extended Cardiac-Torso (XCAT) phantom~\cite{segars20104d}, developed at Duke University.
 Projection data simulate a GE CT scanner with a source-to-detector distance of 950~mm, a source-to-object distance of 538.5~mm, and a curved detector array of 835 elements across 984 views.
 The field of view diameter is 500~mm, and each cardiac cycle is divided into 200 time phases per second.
 Clinical noise is approximated with a tube current-time product of 0.25~mAs per projection.
 The dataset comprises 10 simulated patients, each contributing 352 reconstructed slices at $256 \times 256$ resolution, totaling 3,520 images.
-A leave-one-out cross-validation strategy is used, training on nine patients and testing on the remaining one for each fold.
+A leave-one-out cross-validation strategy is used, training on 9 patients and testing on the remaining 1 patient for each fold.

 \item \textbf{GE Clinical Cardiac Dataset}: This dataset consists of high-resolution cardiac CT scans acquired from patients using a 256-slice GE scanner under IRB approval at Vanderbilt University Medical Center and the University of Massachusetts Lowell.
+In this study, we evaluate on 1 clinical test case.
 Scans were acquired in axial mode with clockwise gantry rotation.
 The source-to-isocenter and source-to-detector distances were 625.61~mm and 1,097.6~mm, respectively.
 A curved detector array with 828 row-wise cells of $1.09 \times 1.09$~mm$^2$ was used to capture 984 projections over 360$^\circ$.
-Reconstructions were performed with the Feldkamp–Davis–Kress (FDK) algorithm under cone-beam geometry.
+Reconstructions were performed with the Feldkamp--Davis--Kress (FDK) algorithm under cone-beam geometry.